groupbwt/scrapy-boilerplate/README.md

 To create a new project using this boilerplate, you need to:

-1. Clone the repository and change dir to `src`.
+1. Clone the repository.
-2. Edit `BOT_NAME` in `settings.py` to your project name.
-3. Issue `pipenv install --dev --pre` to install dependencies from Pipfile.
-4. Change git origin to your actual project repository: `git remote set-url origin {your-project-link-here}` **OR** just delete `.git` folder at the root of the project.
-5. Copy `.env.example` to `.env`
+2. Run the installation script: `./install.sh`
-6. ???
+3. ???
-7. PROFIT!
+4. PROFIT!

 ## Usage